edgio-docs/edgio-docs/src/pages/guides/performance/getting_started.md

 {{ FULL_CLI_NAME }} deploy
 ```

-Assess performance and caching behavior from the {{ PORTAL }}.
+Assess performance and caching behavior from the {{ PORTAL_LINK }}.
 Fine-tune your configuration by adding routes and then redeploying your property.
 Once you are ready to serve production traffic through {{ PRODUCT }}, update your site's DNS to point to our service.

 [Learn more.](/guides/production)